Valen0031/antiguo/README.md

 # Trabajo-Grupal
 **Variables independientes**

-*satis_dem* : Satisfacción de la democracia
+*satis_dem* : ¿Qué tan satisfecho se encuentra con la democracia en su país?

+Very satisfied

+Quite satisfied

+Not very satisfied

+Not at all satisfied

-*creencias* : ¿Cuál de las frases está mas cerca de su manera de pensar
+*creencias* : ¿Cuál de las frases está mas cerca de su manera de pensar?

+Democracy is preferable to any other kind of government

+Under some circumstances, an authoritarian government can be preferable to a democratic one

+For people like me, it doesn’t matter whether we have a democratic or non-democratic regime

 **Variables de control**